miikaah/musa/README.md

 #### V2

+- fix: Some album covers not showing due to casing etc issues
+- fix: Sorting of songs when there are multiple dics
 - fix: Sorting of folders in library when there is more than one library folder
 - fix: Play/pause icon disappearing after Cut + Copy etc because currentIndex changes
 - fix: Selections + duplication